This article may contain links from our partners. Please read how we make money for more info.

-That may sound complex, but it is far easier than it sounds, trust me.
+That may sound complex, but it is far easier than it sounds, trust us.
 There are a hundreds of hosting services available—perhaps thousands.
-However, based on my experience and research, I recommend Bluehost.
+However, based on our experience and research, we recommend Bluehost. (if this is your first site).
 Here are few of those reasons:

 Reliability.
 Bluehost is extremely reliable.
 It boasts an up-time average of 99.9 percent.
 This is hard to beat and it doesn’t get much better than this in the hosting world.

 Support.
 Bluehost has great 24/7 customer support via phone, email, or chat.
 Plus it helps that all of the company’s support staff are located in the U.S.